-Intex Explorer K2 Full Review
+Intex Explorer K2 Kayak Review in Full

 Kayaking is a great activity to do with your friends and family to spend a sunny day on the water.
 The thing is though, kayaks are not exactly the cheapest things to buy and many of them take up a lot of room.
 That’s a lot of commitment for some summer paddling.
 Worse yet not everyone has a garage these days let alone rent out a space for something that you will be using in the summertime if you live in a colder location such as myself.
 The thing is though, kayaking can give you a lot of different health benefits.

 The solution?
 An inflatable kayak such as the Intex Explorer K2 It is the perfect family kayak to explore and paddle in for a few hours.

 Who is the Intex Explorer K2 Kayak Review for?

 The K2 is perfect for casual paddling in calmer waters such as lakes, bays and slow moving rivers.
 It can easily fit two adults that are under 200 lbs and a small child/ dog.
 It is also a great inflatable kayak for kids to paddle because it’s bright yellow color stands out from everything else which allows parents to see their children quite easily.
 The Explorer K2 will give you a bit of paddling ability and handles better than many inflatable rafts.
 It is also comprised of surprisingly durable material that can take a few scuffs from the bottom of the lake.